emw7/flexms/extra/doc/Logging/Tracing/README.md

 Usually associated with observability.

-In this document is not described what tracing is, but it is focused on how to enable log tracing that is get `traceId` and `spanId` into the MDC so that EMW7 platform logging framework can print them.
+In this document is not described what tracing is, but it is focused on how to enable log tracing, that is, get `traceId` and `spanId` into the MDC so that EMW7 platform logging framework can print them.

 # Micrometer